|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Coconut fudge is a rich, old-fashioned sugar fudge bursting with real coconut flavor.
-This fudge needs to be beaten in order to achieve the proper texture.
+This fudge needs to be beaten to achieve the proper texture.
 If you have never made old-fashioned fudge before, review this illustrated tutorial showing how to make fudge.

 - 1/2 cup (1 stick) butter